 BitTornado is a next generation bittorrent client built on the original BitTorrent.
 This client features an enhanced console/curses mode, a graphical interface, and has lots of new features under the hood.
 It is generally considered to be one of the most advanced clients available.

 KTorrent is a popular BitTorrent program for KDE.
 It has a large feature set (see the list below) including supporting trackerless torrents and UPnP.
 Check out Deluge for an alternative to KTorrent.
 Deluge is designed for the GNOME desktop environment.
+Some unique features of ktorrent are global and per torrent speed limits and support for private trackers and torrents.
+Its supportive features contains many other properties such as webseeds, creation of trackless torrents and support for disturbed hash tablets.

 Transmission differs from bigger clients like μTorrent, Vuze, and BitComet in that it is volunteer-based, open source, and noncommercial.
 There is no payware version as with Vuze Plus.
 We don’t bundle toolbars, adware, DNA, or anything else.
 If we did, someone else would fork the project and strip it back out.
+It uses fewer resources as compare to other clients available on internet.
+This torrent can be remote controlled by web and terminal clients.
+The main focus behind its designing is to provide easy and powerful usage.

 qBittorrent v2 is the closest open source (GNU GPL v2 license) equivalent to µtorrent. qBittorrent is based on Qt4 toolkit and libtorrent-rasterbar.
 It can be considered as a good alternative to other clients. qBittorrent is fast, stable and provides unicode support as well as many features including a competent integrated search engine.